bbrookhart/Apex-Shield-ReadMe/README.md

 **Aegis Protocol:** A hardened "Internal Monologue" system that prevents the AI from leaking its system instructions.

-**Threat Perception:** An observability dashboard that flags suspicious patterns and "villainous" intent.
+**Threat Perception:** An observability dashboard that flags suspicious patterns and "bad" intent.

 ## 🚀 Deployment